1Is title insurance required in NJ?

 Yes, be sure to choose a reputable one!

 The title agency that you choose can significantly impact the closing process.
-It can establish whether a property sale or purchase will be successful or not.
+It can establish whether a property sale or purchase will succeed.
 In NJ, the buyer can select their specific title company.

 8Is a title company the same as a closing company?